 CSA’s Homeless Prevention Services provide a much needed helping hand to those afflicted with short-term severe needs.
 Assistance includes rent, utility payments, short-term shelter, medical purchases, and many services for children, especially related to school.

-Holiday Sharing, providing food to families and fun toys to kids, is a joyful program that draws together volunteers and clients from throughout the community.
+Holiday Sharing, providing food to families and and gift cards to purchase gifts for their children, is a joyful program that draws together volunteers and clients from throughout the community.
+This year we are expanding the program to include our senior clients, for whom the holidays can be a challenging time.

 Caring for the Elderly